AmrMekki/ChatGPT-API/README.md

 ## 8. Image Edits

 ## 9. Image Generation Project 1 | JavaScript

+Can be found in JavaScript-DallE-Clone File
+It is a simple JavaScript, HTML, and CSS program to fetch responses from chatGPT for image generation API

+using app.haikei.app for backgrounds SVG

 ## 10. Image Generation Project 2 | React + Node.js + openai npm library